-The hotel is reached by a regular shuttle, and the entranceway to this hotel is very grand, with lots of creamy marbles and lots of empty space.
+The hotel is reached by a regular shuttle, and the entranceway to this hotel is very grand, with lots of creamy marble and lots of empty space.
 Gold and Diamond members can immediately go on up to the lounge on the 16th floor to check-in.
 Rooms are a little basic and dated but include a comfortable king-sized bed with Hilton’s Serenity Dreams plush top mattress and 250 thread-count linens.

 The Executive Lounge is located on the 16th floor of the hotel and is a large L-shaped room with lots of tables and seats.
 It can get very crowded.
 The look is a mix of greys, light, and dark.
 This lounge has clearly been recently refurbished (from quite an ugly lounge into something pleasant), but the feel is more functional than luxurious.

-Food is decent but not noteworthy with a continental breakfast made up of fruit including lots of cut-up melon and a large fruit bowl with bananas, apples, and oranges, plus some delicious pastries (I am a muffin fan, so was satisfied on this score!) and well as bread which can be toasted.
+Food is decent but not noteworthy, with a continental breakfast made up of fruit, including lots of cut-up melon and a large fruit bowl with bananas, apples, and oranges, plus some delicious pastries (I am a muffin fan, so I was satisfied on this score!) and well as bread which can be toasted.
 It is definitely continental and, as a result, OK but not filling.
 There is an evening canape offering that will fill you up but is far from inspiring, and although the soft drinks are free, the alcoholic drinks need to be paid for.

 The dated rooms and limited food have placed this hotel at the bottom of our best hotel club lounges in Los Angeles.

 We have also reviewed the best executive or club lounges in London hotels and in New York.